daniel-marcosatanes/daniel-marcosatanes.github.io/_pages/about.md

 layout: about
 title: About me
 permalink: /
 subtitle: Organic Chemist.
-Xunta de Galicia Fellow.
+Xunta de Galicia Postdoctoral Fellow.
 Future member of the <a href="https://www.melchiorrelab.com/">Melchiorre Lab</a>.

 profile:
   align: right